 Within five (5) calendar days of delivery of the written determination to them, either party may appeal the dismissal of a formal complaint, or the Decision-Maker's written determination and/or any sanction imposed by the Decision-Maker to the Chief of Talent & Personnel or her/his designee.
 Such appeals will be in writing and will be delivered to the Chief of Talent & Personnel, or her/his designee.
-The Chief of Talent & Personnel, or her/his designee, will determine if the written determination will be stayed pending the outcome of the appellate decision.
+The Chief of Talent & Personnel, or her/his designee.
+The Chief of Talent & Personnel, or her/his designee.
+The Chief of the outcome of the appellate decision.
 Appeals will be limited to any of the following bases: